-Pascal Gross was Albion's first summer signing ahead of their debut Premier League season, as he joined from German side Ingolstadt 04.
+Pascal Gross was Albion's first summer signing ahead of our debut Premier League season in 2017, as he joined from German side Ingolstadt 04.

 Born in Mannheim, Gross began his career with Hoffenheim in 2008, before switching to Karlsruhe in 2011 and then moving to Ingolstadt in 2012.

 He made his Albion debut in their opening Premier League fixture against Manchester City at the Amex Stadium, and went on to win the club's Player of the Season award after numerous impressive displays.